Hundreds of Enterprises in Russia Protected from Drones by "Darwin" Nets

 The "spider knot" weaving type allows the net to gently reduce the impact force of UAVs

-To protect industrial enterprises from drones, new "Darwin" capture nets have been developed in Russia, which have already protected hundreds of such facilities.
+To protect industrial enterprises from drones, new "Darwin" interceptor nets have been developed in Russia, which have already protected hundreds of such facilities.
 This was reported by representatives of the developer, "Mechanical Protection Systems."

 «Darwin» nets have demonstrated high efficiency in repelling drone strikes.
 No cases of damage to enterprises under their protection have been recorded to date.